Effect of Process Parameters on Microstructure and Properties of Fe-Cr-Mo-B Flux Cored Wire Argon Arc Welding Cladding Layer

 Abstract

-The Fe-Cr-Mo-B flux cored wire cladding layers was fabricated on the Q235 steel substrate by argon arc welding.
-The effects of cladding current (120, 180, 240 A) and cladding pass (one-pass, two-pass, three-pass) on the morphology, dilution rate, phase composition, microstructure, hardness and wear resistance of the cladding layer were studied.
-The optimal argon arc welding parameters were determined.
-The results show that the coating layer had a smooth surface under different process parameters, and there were no defects such as holes and cracks at the interface with the substrate.
-The coating layer was composed of phases such as Mo2FeB2, (Mo, Fe, Cr)3B2, α-Fe, M23(C, B)6, etc. With the increase of cladding current, the dilution rate increased, and the number of Mo2FeB2 hard phases first increased and then decreased, changing from large-volume irregular shapes to small-volume regular square shapes.
-The M23(C, B)6 hard phase changed from continuous network to intermittent network or daisy-shaped.
-The hardness first increased and then decreased, and the wear quality loss first decreased and then increased.
-With the increase of cladding pass, the dilution rate decreased, the number of Mo2FeB2 hard phases increased, changing from block-like to rod-like, and the M23(C, B)6 changed from intermittent network to continuous network.
-The hardness increased, and the wear quality loss decreased.
-The optimal argon arc welding parameters were a welding current of 180 A and cladding pass of three.
-Under these conditions, the cladding layer had a smooth surface, a moderate dilution rate (19.4%), the maximum hardness (1 144.2 HV), the minimum wear quality loss (4.7 mg), and the best wear resistance.
+The single-pass multi-layer cladding layers were fabricated on the Q235 steel substrate by argon arc welding with Fe-Cr-Mo-B flux cored wire.
+The effects of cladding current (120, 180, 240 A) and cladding layer number (1, 2, 3) on the morphology, microstructure, hardness and wear resistance of the cladding layer were studied.
+The results show that the cladding layer had a smooth surface under different process parameters, and there were no defects such as holes and cracks at the interface with the substrate.
+The cladding layer was composed of Mo2FeB2, (Mo, Fe, Cr)3B2, α-Fe, M23(C, B)6 phases.
+With the increase of cladding current, the number of Mo2FeB2 hard phases first increased and then decreased, the size decreased and the shape became regular; the M23(C, B)6 hard phase changed from continuous network to intermittent network or daisy-shaped; the hardness of the cladding layer first increased and then decreased, and the wear mass loss first decreased and then increased.
+With the increase of cladding layer number, the number of Mo2FeB2 hard phases increased, with the shape changing from block-like to rod-like, and the M23(C, B)6 changed from intermittent network to continuous network; the hardness of the cladding layer increased, and the wear mass loss decreased.

 -